joelmoxley/founder-playbook/II. Finance/02 - Cap Table + VC Legal Docs/03 - Content - SAFEs and Convertible Notes/md/02 - SAFE_Primer.rtf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This quick overview of what a SAFE provides by way of a financing vehicle for early stage startups acts includes a Q&A section and many simple illustrative examples.
+This quick overview of what a SAFE provides by way of a financing vehicle for early stage startups acts includes a Q&A section and many simple illustrative examples.

 Credit: [YCombinator](http://www.ycombinator.com)